 To receive credits for recital attendance, music majors are required to register for course number CONC 1000 each semester, until their recital requirements are fulfilled.
-This course is graded for credit/no credit only, and is a zero (0) semester hour course that carries no fee for registration.
+This course is graded for credit/no credit only and is a zero (0) semester hour course that carries no fee for registration.

-A recital clerk will attend all on-campus recitals and concerts to check attendance.
-To receive credit, students must sign in with the recital clerk BEFORE entering the recital and sign out AFTER the recital has ended.
+A recital clerk will attend all on-campus Music Hours, recitals and concerts and your Student ID will be scanned at the event.
 Students who arrive more than seven minutes late, or who leave early, will not receive credit.